 John A. Adair, Sr. was the bank president for 25 years.
 Over the decades, the bank evolved into who we are today: Exchange Bank & Trust.
 Paul H. Adair, the 2nd son of John, Sr, helped lead the bank for over 47-years, and Paul’s oldest son, Douglass J. Adair, serves as vice president and member of the board of directors.

 Over the years the bank has grown beyond the original buildings in Atchison and Leavenworth.
-We now have 9 branches in Atchison, Leavenworth, Lansing, Easton, Effingham, and Troy, Kansas, and Rushville, Missouri.
-We have assets in excess of $400 million and we employ over 100.
+We now have 10 branches in Atchison, Leavenworth, Lansing, Easton, Effingham, and Troy, Kansas, Platte City and Rushville, Missouri.
+We have assets in excess of $480 million and we employ approximately 100.

 With our progress and growth throughout the years, our commitment to provide each customer with our personalized attention has never changed.
 “We understand that our customers are the most important part of our organization,” President Mark Windsor said.
 “That’s why our employees are dedicated to providing the best customer service our communities have come to expect.”

 Exchange Bank has survived the Civil War, the Great Depression, the Great Recession, and other significant historical events.
 We have been a strong pillar in Northeast Kansas and Northwest Missouri for over 160 years.
 With the combination of our dedicated employees, advanced technology, and our commitment to our communities, we plan to be here for at least another 160 years.